selfdriven-engagement/selfdriven-actuate/docs/pages/framework-organisational-areas-of-focus-services-agreement.md

 ### 5.1 Reporting

-The Foundation shall provide the Client with a monthly report for each Area of Focus, including:
+The *[Provider Name]* shall provide the Client with a monthly report for each Area of Focus, including:

 - Summary of activities and attention applied.
 - Progress against agreed objectives.